jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 sudo nano /etc/php/8.3/fpm/php.ini
 ```

 We search for these settings to change (use ctrl+W to search in nano).
+Watch out to delete the ; before the opcache settings, otherwise they are commented out.
 ```bash
 memory_limit = 1G
 upload_max_filesize = 50G